|

 We’re a member program of the Living at Home Network, which is a coalition of Living at Home/Block Nurse Programs throughout Minnesota that helps seniors live independently.
 Financial support for our program comes from public and private grants, foundations, donations, fundraising events and bequests.
+Our program is funded, in part, by Live Well at Home grants.
 Donations and bequests are tax deductible. |

 Board of DirectorsThe board of directors who govern us include: